 Whether you hand off the site or edit it yourself, primo's CMS is a distraction-free delight.
-And when you need more out of your site, you always have direct access to its source code so you can always count on having full control over your sites.
+And when you need more out of your site you have direct access to its source code, so you never have to worry about hitting a ceiling or getting locked in.

-Write content on the page, but like a document.
-Update components from isolated fields.
-And build new pages with reusable components.
+Edit content right on the page like you'd edit a document and update components from isolated fields.
+And build new pages with components.

 Primo gives you full control over your own hosting so your sites can scale to millions of visitors and load near-instantly for free.

 In primo, free means publishing as many websites as you can muster, for free.
-Fast, secure websites that you can edit and customize from your phone, laptop or fridge.
+You can publish fast, secure websites and edit/customize them from any device with a web browser.
 At your own domain name.
-On your own [free] server.
+On your own web host.
 Without having your visitor's data tracked and sold.
-And, for goodness' sake, without having half of it be an ad.
+And, for goodness' sake, without any banner ads.

-That way, you can build and publish websites for everything in your life or business and only ever pay for the domain names*.
-Pretty cool right?
+That way, you can build and publish websites for everything in your life or business and only ever pay for the domain name.

 No catch.
 But if you want to customize your site's design or functionality and you've never learned basic HTML/CSS, you'll probably have to spend a couple hours learning it to unlock full creative control of your site.
 But once you're past the shallow learning curve, you'll be able to build beautiful, bespoke website for anything, for free.